department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Education and Career Counseling | Veterans Affairs
-title: Educational and Career Counseling (Chapter 36)
+heading: Educational and Career Counseling (Chapter 36)
 display_title: Educational and Career Counseling
+description: Find free educational and vocational counseling, also called VA Chapter 36, if you're a Servicemember within 6 months of transitioning from the military or a Veteran discharged within the last year.
+Dependents who qualify for some education benefits may also be eligible.
+keywords: va chapter 36, vocational counseling, veteran career counseling services, career counseling for veterans
 plainlanguage: 11-28-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 order: 4